NamitNaik/Driver-Safety-Enhancement-System/README.md

 # Driver-Safety-Enhancement-System
-## To Track And Monitor Alertness Of Driver For Road Safety
+## To track and monitor alertness of driver for road safety

 A driving MCU(Micro-Controller-Unit) with i/p signals from activated parts of motor vehicle like steering input, gear, engine, clutch, brakes, etc will drive the circuitry.